Lasik vs PRK: Which Eye Surgery Is Right for Me?

 - Red patches in your eye

-These side effects may last for a few weeks to a few months.
-Also, there is a rare chance you may get an infection or lose your vision.
+These side effects may last for a few days to a few months.

 LASIK vs. PRK: Procedure Safety